autarch/houseabsolute.com/content/resume/index.md

 * Author of the Perl core **documentation** pages [perlootut][4] and [perlobj][5], and author of much of the [documentation for Moose][3], a Perl OO framework.
-* Co-author of two O'Reilly books.
+* Co-author of two O'Reilly books way back when.
-* **Prolific FOSS author** of [a variety of projects][7] in Rust and Go as well as Perl's [DateTime.pm][1] library and [many other Perl libraries][2].
+* I live in Minneapolis, MN but **I am only available for remote work**, regardless of where offices are located. **I am open to travel, but no more than three times per year**.

-I've been working as a professional software developer since 1998, starting with Perl, and more recently focused on Go, with some JS and C in there.
-I've also worked with SQL, webapps, REST APIs, and more.
+I've been working as a professional software developer since 1998, starting with Perl, and more recently using mostly Go, with some JS and C in there over time.
+I've also worked with SQL, webapps, REST APIs, GraphQL, Docker, k8s, AWS, and more.

 I enjoy solving problems for humans.
 This means more than just "making it go", it also means really understanding the needs of your users.
-I also have a great interest in data.
-Solid data representation and handling is the key to building powerful, flexible applications.
+I also have a strong interest in data.
+Solid data models are the key to building powerful, flexible applications.

 Over the years, I've created or contributed to hundreds of free software projects and libraries.
-I've also written extensive technical documentation and articles, co-written two books, and presented at many conferences, including teaching two all-day classes.
+I've also written extensive technical documentation and articles, co-written two books, and presented at many conferences, including teaching various all-day classes.

 I care greatly about the development process.
-Getting clear requirements, breaking work up into small pieces, automated testing, good deployment tools, QA, bug tracking, source control; all of these are crucial to building quality software.
+Clear requirements, breaking work up into small pieces, issue tracking, automated testing, CI/CD, QA, source control; all of these are crucial to building quality software.
 Why build something that works if it doesn't do what your users want, or if you can't maintain it?.
 Why fix a bug if you reintroduce it in the next release?
 Software should provide value to users and get better over time, not worse.

 ## Experience {#experience}